Is Now Conserved!

-- Land the public can enjoy for dispersed recreation; existing VAST snowmobile and Catamount ski trails will remain.
+- Land the public can enjoy for dispersed recreation; protecting existing VAST snowmobile and Catamount ski trails.

 “The Okemo Wildlife Corridor Project is one of two remaining parcels needed to complete a more than 30 year effort with many, many partners to conserve a strategic, state significant, wildlife corridor connecting the southern and northern blocks of the Green Mountain National Forest.
 Through the efforts of many organizations, we have collectively conserved upwards of 30,000 acres for use both by wildlife and people.
 The Okemo Wildlife Corridor Project is a keystone in this effort, connecting Okemo State Forest with the Green Mountain National Forest across route 155.
 It is a testament to what Vermonters can do for conservation when they work together!”Louis Porter, Commissioner, Vermont Fish and Wildlife Department

 In May 2019, the Vermont Land Trust (VLT) used a bridge loan to buy the property from Ian and Kathryn McLean, who generously sold it at a deep discount.